-Edge embraces Chrome's kill-Flash timetable
+Microsoft's Edge embraces Chrome's kill-Flash timetable

 Microsoft's decision to not monkey with Flash in IE11 and the original Edge reinforced the notion that the browsers have a bleak future.

 IE11 has served a legacy role since early 2016, when Microsoft said that it was halting feature development.
 IE11's usage now is almost entirely within the enterprise, where it may still be needed to run older web apps and intranet sites.

 But Microsoft has added an "IE mode" to full-Chromium Edge, likely making a stand-alone IE11 redundant.
 And while the company has said that it will continue to provide old-Edge for Windows 10 users, there has been no pledge to do that long term.

 It seems problematic for Microsoft to support three native browsers in Windows 10 – IE11, old-Edge, full-Chromium Edge – or four if one counts IE mode.
 Once full-Chromium Edge reaches the Stable milestone, why would Microsoft keep the original in play?

-It went to Chromium because the original Edge was effectively dead, accounting for just 10% of all Windows 10 browsers at the start of 2019.
+It went to Chromium because the original Edge was effectively dead, accounting for just 10 per cent of all Windows 10 browsers at the start of 2019.
 And why maintain a separate IE11 when Edge's mode serves the same purpose?

 Microsoft may claim that IE11 will "continue to follow the specific lifecycle policy for the operating system for which it is installed," but it's inconceivable that the company will indefinitely prop up the browser in Windows 10, supposedly the last version of Windows ever.